ate47/t8-atian-menu/README.md

 self.no_menu = true;
 ```

-You can config the mod keys in the [`scripts/keyconfig.gsc`](scripts/keyconfig.gsc) file, by default you open it with ADS+Melee.
+You can config the mod keys in the [`scripts/config/keys.gsc`](scripts/config/keys.gsc) file, by default you open it with ADS+Melee.

-You can config the mod menu in the [`scripts/config.gsc`](scripts/config.gsc) file, current tools:
+You can config the mod menu in the [`scripts/config`](scripts/config) directory, current tools:

-- general
+- General
   - Force character skin
   - Force weapon camo
   - Enable options at startup
   - Set random skin and camo on bots
-- blackout
+- Blackout
   - Force mode
   - Force map
   - Set the zombies spawner types (brutus, avogadro or zombies)